This Week in Petroleum History, October 8 to October 14

 October 9, 1999 – Converted Offshore Platform launches Rockets

 Sea Launch, a Boeing-led consortium of companies from the United States, Russia, Ukraine, and Norway, began commercial launches in 1999 using Ocean Odyssey, a modified semi-submersible drilling platform.
-It launched a Russian rocket carrying a DIRECTV satellite.
-By 2014 the Ocean Odyssey made 36 similar launches.
-The former petroleum platform’s last launch was in May 2014, a month after the civil war began in eastern Ukraine.
+It launched a Russian rocket carrying a U.S. satellite.
+In 1988, the rig had been used by Atlantic Richfield Company (ARCO) for North Sea explorations.
+The Ocean Odyssey made 36 more rocket launches until 2014, when a civil war began in eastern Ukraine that ended the consortium.
 Learn more in Offshore Rocket Launcher.

 October 13, 1917 – U.S. Oil & Gas Association founded